mohammad-faalfard/bookstore/README.md

 [packages]

-* django
+* django: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design
-* psycopg2-binary
+* psycopg2-binary : the most popular PostgreSQL database adapter for the Python programming language.
-* django-crispy-forms
+* django-crispy-forms : an application that helps to manage Django forms.
-* django-allauth : used for user registration signup
+* django-allauth : Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
-* environs : to deploy
+* environs : that allows you to use Twelve-factor methodology to configure your Django application with environment variables.
-* pillow : image upload support
+* pillow : Python Imaging Library to support image uploads
-* django-debug-toolbar : to check performance
+* django-debug-toolbar : is a configurable set of panels that display various debug information about the current request/response and when clicked
-* whitenoise : for static files
+* whitenoise : simplified static file serving for Python web apps
-* gunicorn : as webserver gateway
+* gunicorn : Python Web Server Gateway Interface HTTP server.